Hand-Picked Daily GUN DEALS

 The models listed below have been evaluated based on their accuracy, features, and value.

-Our team comprises former military and law enforcement, competition shooters, and concealed carry instructors.
+Our team comprises former military and law enforcement, competition shooters, and instructors certified on the AR-15.

 Best Standard Capacity AR-15 Magazines